 As Deborah’s status in the People’s Temple grew, and she was gathered closer to Jim Jones’s inner circle, she was sent on secret missions of high importance; she traveled to Panama City, London, Zurich and Paris.
 Upon returning from one of these extended trips, Jim said to Deborah, “…You have spent a great deal of time with Teresa over the last few months. …I have heard comments on your roaming allegiances. … The longer one is away from my aura, the easier it becomes to weaken. ….Even the most principled disciples have been lured away from the truth.
 Remember, Trotsky, in the end, betrayed Lenin.”
 (Page 59, Seductive Poison.)

-Lured away from the truth?
-He alone taught the truth?
-No, that responsibility belongs to Jesus Christ.
+Even the most principled disciples have been lured away from the truth?
+Jim Jones was implying that he alone taught the truth!?
+Well, that is a mighty claim, and one I heartily disagree witb.
+In my opinion, the responsibility of dispensing truth belongs to Jesus Christ.
 Jesus said, “I am the truth.”
 Jesus also said, “I am the light of the world.
 He who follows Me shall not walk in darkness, but have the light of life.”

 The followers of Jim Jones walked in darkness.
 They followed a man, a social activist, a charlatan, a pretender.